magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/users.md

 {% capture difference %}
 **NOTE:**
 <br>
-To receive an email from ThingsBoard, you should set up a mail server at the system administrator level in advance.
+To receive an email from IoT Hub, you should set up a mail server at the system administrator level in advance.
 Check out the [mail settings](/docs/{{docsPrefix}}user-guide/ui/mail-settings) instructions.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}